MaximePremont/Licenka/README.md

             validTime:
             isInfinite:
         }
-    - Get license informations for a user `https://www.licenka.space/api/checkLicense`
+    - Know if a user has a license `https://www.licenka.space/api/checkLicense`
         ```
         Query:
             userAddress